What Does It Mean to Ground Yourself? + 31 Grounding Techniques

 Coping and soothing techniques provide temporary relief.
 These strategies are essential and equally needed as you navigate your daily life experience.

-However, they suggest that you continue to live with distressful symptoms.
+However, they suggest that you continue to live with distressing symptoms.

 Depending on your situation, you may want to consider healing, which will yield long-term effects.